trubru/trubru.github.io/README.md

 # About
 I am Stuart Holmes; a full stack software devloper based in Northumberland and working for Newcastle Building Society.
-I work on the .net with c#, but I specialise in front end development and advocate accessibility and user experience within the development teams.
+I work on .net with c# and specialise in front end development.
+I advocate web standards, accessibility and user experience within the development teams.

 # Now
 Projects I am working on include